FlorianMuellerklein/Machine-Learning/README.md

 NN = MLP_Classifier(64, 100, 10)
 ```

 2) Train the network with the training dataset.
 The training dataset must be in the following format with y values one hot encoded.
-There is an example in the demo function of the MLP on how to import with numpy and get it into the appropriate format.
+There is an example in the demo function of the MLP on how to import data with numpy and get it into the appropriate format.
 ```
 	[[[x1, x2, x3, ..., xn], [y1, y2, ..., yn]],
     [[[x1, x2, x3, ..., xn], [y1, y2, ..., yn]],